Niorb/Capitals/linux/README.md

 # Capitals
-Dowload python dependencies manually or use --dependencies (-d) to install them all in one Help practice all capitals (in French), just start the script with python capitales.py.
+Dowload python dependencies manually or use ./install.sh to install them all in one pip3 install -r requirements also does the job
+Help practice all capitals (in French), just start the script with python capitales.py.

 usage: capitales.py [-h] [-b] [-r]